Creating static grass bases for minis, in my case Space Wolves.

 The first step is to apply masking paint (or liquid latex) to the sides of the base.

 This protects the edges from getting discoloured or marked during the subsequent steps.
 With the sides protected, an olive green/brown mix is applied to serve as a base soil colour.

-Put the base being covered on a sheet of paper so you can pour excess grass back into the container.
+Put the base covered on a sheet of paper so you can pour the excess grass back into the container.
 See my round up on static grass applicators if you don’t have one.

 With this done, tip the base upside down to remove excess grass.
-Tapping it lightly with a soon will dislodge fibres that aren’t well secured and will fall off in time anyway.
+Tapping it lightly with a spoon will dislodge fibres that aren’t well secured and will fall off in time anyway.

 I then apply another coating of hair spray and apply a light dusting of 4mm length spring colour grass.

 The difference in colours from the patchy brown at the start to alpine green in mid lengths and light spring green in long lengths mirrors real grass, with the grass being greener as it grows taller.